Attack on Pearl Harbor: Salvage

 After a systematic search for survivors, Captain Homer N. Wallin was ordered to lead a formal salvage operation.
 (Note: Wallin had been assigned to go to Massawa in East Africa.
 The harbor there was blocked by scuttled Italian and German ships, which prevented British use of the port.
 Commander Edward Ellsberg was sent instead.)

 Around Pearl Harbor, divers from the Navy (shore and tenders), the Pearl Harbor Naval Shipyard, and civilian contractors (Pacific Bridge Company and others) began work on the ships that could be refloated.
 They patched holes, cleared debris, and pumped water out of ships.
 Melvin Storer and other Navy divers worked inside the damaged ships.
 Within six months, five battleships and two cruisers were patched or refloated so they could be sent to shipyards in Pearl Harbor and on the mainland for extensive repair.

 Intensive salvage operations continued for another year, a total of some 20,000 man-hours under water.
 Arizona and the target ship Utah were too heavily damaged for salvage and remain where they were sunk, with Arizona becoming a war memorial.
-Oklahoma, while successfully raised, was never repaired and capsized while under tow to the mainland in 1947.
-The Nevada proved particularly difficult to raise and repair; two men involved in the operation died after inhaling poisonous gases that had accumulated in the ship's interior.
+Oklahoma, while raised, was never repaired and capsized while under tow to the mainland in 1947.
+Nevada proved particularly difficult to raise and repair; two men involved in the operation died after inhaling poisonous gases that had accumulated in the ship's interior.
 When feasible, armament and equipment were removed from vessels too damaged to repair and put to use to improve the anti-aircraft defense of the harbor or installed aboard other craft.